THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 The material used in the jersey’s front and back is quite light and soft and really feels good against my skin.
 A different material is used in the jersey’s side panels that run from your waist, under your pits and out to your arms is very breathable.
 I only wish the bibs had the same comfortable and breathable panel design as the jersey.

 All in all, a good looking kit that’s probably best for shorter, more casual riders than enthusiasts on a day that’s not too hot.
-While the colors of the kit I wore have been replaced, you can get the dhb Aeron Speed Bib Shorts and Aeron Speed Short Sleeve Jersey in some new designs through this link at Wiggle.
+While the colors of the kit I wore have been replaced, you can see the dhb Aeron Speed Bib Shorts at the pre-filtered search results from Know’s Shop and Aeron Speed Short Sleeve Jersey in some new designs here.

 REDWHITE THE BIB – A BASIC PAIR OF BIB SHORTS AT A GOOD PRICE

 RedWhite, a brand I’d never heard of before doing this review, makes a few basic bibs with even more basic names including The BIB, The BIB (WMN), The RACE, The STEALTH, etc. Basic pretty much describes the performance I found wearing these bibs but the quality construction and relatively good price make it worth considering if your budget is limited.

 There’s a good deal of stretch in these bibs so while a standard width rider would likely fill them up more than I did, they did fit my slimmer frame.
 That stretch assures continuous contact around your inner thighs, something you won’t always feel in bib shorts that don’t fit well either because the material doesn’t stretch well or the pad is too wide or stiff in the middle.
 The inseam length is also longer than most, providing good coverage further down your legs.